inderjit303/4bit_CLA_adder_IITH_Hackathon/README.md

 </p>

 ## Verification of binary addition from waveforms:
 From the simulated input-output waveforms, the addition of two 4 bit binary numbers with carry in and carry out bits is verified.
+Fig. 33 shows the binary addition process of two 4 bit numbers.
 The proposed design adds two 4-bit binary numbers and generate a carry out bit if the sum exceeds 15 which clearly visible from timing waveforms shown in Fig. 34

 <p align="center">
 <img src="https://user-images.githubusercontent.com/99788755/155765427-34a6630e-5bd2-456c-af0b-a355a709b83c.png">